 Training, qualifications & experience

 I am a BACP Registered Counsellor holding a Foundation Degree in Counselling and Diploma in Therapeutic Counselling.
-I am a member of the British Association for Counselling and Psychotherapy and work within their Ethical Framework for Good Practice in Counselling.
+I am a member of the British Association for Counselling and Psychotherapy and work within their Ethical Framework for the Counselling Professions .
 I have met their standards for registration and you can find me on the BACP Register of Counsellors and Psychotherapists.

 I am also working towards accreditation which the BACP describe as 'a widely-valued quality status for practitioners, organisations and training courses, designed to recognise the achievement of high standards of knowledge, experience and development.'